 Controlled Burn and Prairie Management

-This spring, Royal Botanical Gardens (RBG) will be conducting controlled burns at two sites in the Cootes Paradise Nature Sanctuary to improve rare plant habitat, with financial assistance from the Ontario Trillium Foundation.
+This spring, Royal Botanical Gardens (RBG) will be conducting controlled burns at two sites in the Cootes Paradise Nature Sanctuary to improve rare plant habitat.

 - Princess Point: 335 Longwood Rd N. Hamilton, Ontario